 Instantaneous water heating is a strategy that can be used with any water temperature.
 When higher water temperature is available, this strategy can meet nearly 100% of the water heating needs (only tank standby losses would be met by the conventional fuel source).
-At lower water temperatures, this method supplies only a portion of the water heating needs with the conventional water heater supplying the balance.
+At lower water temperatures, this method supplies only a portion of the water heating needs with the conventional water heater supplying the balances.
 The major difference between this approach and the storage recharge above is that this design is based on providing all the heat to the water before it enters the water heater tank.
-The heat exchanger must have much greater capacity to accomplish this and as a result it is more expensive than the heat exchanger used in the storage design.
+The heat exchanger must have mush greater capacity to accomplish this and as a result, it is more expensive than the heat exchanger used in the storage design.
 The advantage of this design is that it is simpler in terms of the components required and it can make use of lower temperature water for which the storage recharge method is not practical.

-Figure 10 presents a layout of the instantaneous water heating arrangement.
-Cold water, passes through the heat exchanger on it's way to the water heater.
+Figure 3 presents a layout of the instantaneous water heating arrangement.
+Cold water, passes through the heat exchanger on its way to the water heater.
 When the flow switch senses flow in the line, it signals the hot water control valve to open and supply water to the heat exchanger.
-A small bypass line is provided to maintain the heat exchanger in a warm condition.
-Due to the requirement for fast response, the valve used in this application must be a solenoid or other fast opening type design.
+A requirement for fast response, the valve used in this application must be a solenoid or other fast opening design.
 In addition, the heat exchanger should be sized to minimize pressure drop in the hot water line.
 These valves can be noisy when switching positions and consideration of this should be reflected in the installation location.